Short-maturity options on realized variance in local-stochastic volatility models: Main Results

 \subsubsection{Zero correlation}

-In this section, we will show that for the special case $\rho=0$, we can solve the variational problem \eqref{I:rate:function} in closed-form.
+In this section, we will show that for the special case $\rho=0$, we can solve the variational problem \eqref{I:rate:function} in closed form.
 When $\rho=0$, the underlying asset $S_{t}$ follows a stochastic volatility model of the form:

 where $W_{t}$ and $Z_{t}$ are two independent standard Brownian motions.
-When $\rho=0$, we are able to solve the variational problem \eqref{I:rate:function} in closed-form.
+When $\rho=0$, we are able to solve the variational problem \eqref{I:rate:function} in closed form.
+The solution takes a simpler form for monotonic local volatility $\eta(x)$, but this assumption is not essential and can be relaxed.
+The general case of non-monotonic $\eta(x)$ can be treated by separating the range of $x$ into domains of monotonicity.
+For definiteness, we give next the result for a monotonic non-increasing $\eta(x)$.